 This activity is perfect to do outdoors or in your backyard.
 Have your kids close their eyes and walk over different textures like grass or wet sand.
 Ask them what they feel: Is it dry?
 Is it cold?
 Is it soft?

-By focusing on what they feel in one part of their body, it helps kids slow their thoughts down and improve their gross motor skills.
+Focusing on what they feel in one part of their body, helps kids slow their thoughts down and improve their gross motor skills.

 4. Kid-Friendly Yoga: Ages 5+